Navigating Summary Return:

 - The child’s connection to each country: This involves an examination of where the child has lived, their nationality, language, cultural ties, and education.

-- The time spent in each country: The court will assess whether returning the child to their home country would be disruptive or whether they have already established a significant connection to the country where they were taken.
+- The time spent in each country: The court considers whether returning the child to their home country would disrupt them or whether they have already formed a significant connection to the country where they currently live.

 - Legal protections in the foreign jurisdiction: The court will consider whether the legal system in the other country can adequately protect the child’s welfare.
 If the other country lacks appropriate legal frameworks, the UK court may be reluctant to order a return.